-- Throw out all perishable foods that have been at temperatures above 4°C for more than 2 hours such as, meat, poultry, eggs and dairy products.
+- Throw out all perishable foods that have been at temperatures above 4°C for more than 2 hours such as meat, poultry, eggs and dairy products

 - Wash your hands often if you have been cleaning up after a flood, especially before handling or eating food.
+Use hand sanitizers

-- Cans that are in good condition only after taking off the label, thoroughly washing the can in warm soapy water, and putting it into a disinfecting mixture.
-Remember to clearly mark the contents on the container if it will not be used right away.
+- Cans that are in good condition only after taking off the label, thoroughly washing the can in warm soapy water and putting it into a disinfecting mixture.
+Remember to clearly mark the contents on the container if it will not be used right away